 On his way back, Zhengde Emperor accidentally fell into a lake while fishing; he then got sick and passed away when he was only 30.

 Zhengde Emperor was a strong person who was excellent at martial art and military training; therefore, the lethal sickness after just a fall aroused much suspiciousness.

 But no one could exactly tell what caused his death.

 He had no sons, so his cousin Zhu Houcong was then supported to be the next emperor of the Ming Empire.

-Others believed that he was just playful, curious and a huge fan of absolute freedom, but he was still a good monarch who achieved excellent military success and always made right decisions in regard to governance.
+Others believed he was just playful, curious, and a huge fan of absolute freedom.
+He was still a good monarch who selected many intelligent officials and applied devolution, but in the meanwhile, he always had everything under control.

 You Might Also Like: